alanagoyal/lexiconic/scripts/README.md

 - **Pronunciations** are generated for new or changed words using OpenAI TTS
 - All scripts gracefully handle missing API keys
 - Backups are automatically created before modifying `words.json`

----

-## Legacy Scripts (Deprecated)

-The following scripts are kept for reference but are replaced by `generate-metadata.ts`:
-- `generate-phonetics.ts` - Now handled by `generate-metadata.ts`
-- `generate-definitions.ts` - Now handled by `generate-metadata.ts`